 5 crucial similarities and differences between multi-cloud and hybrid cloud

 Some may argue that the difference between the two lies largely in semantics, but this is not the case.
 As multi-cloud's key definition is the use of several cloud services from different providers, this creates a very different cloud environment than a hybrid cloud that uses public and private options from the same provider, which are designed to integrate with each other.

 This means that hybrid cloud environments will typically be easier to manage, both from a technical perspective and a business one, as a company will only have to work with a single provider.
 It's also a more tried-and-tested solution and gives businesses the flexibility they need, allowing them to select public and private services based on their need.

-So what could multi-cloud offer that hybrid cloud does not?
 One reason for the growth of interest in multi-cloud is that it can enable businesses to create a more bespoke environment that suits their exact needs.

 Being able to use different cloud solutions from multiple providers allows businesses to better meet specific workload needs and deliver better results.
 As every cloud provider will have its own performance guarantees, being able to select the one that best matches the needs of a particular workload ensures businesses can gain access to the most appropriate resources for their needs.

 Multi-cloud strategies may be particularly useful for large enterprises with a global presence, as it allows them to choose local providers around the world in order to reduce latency, and it can also avoid issues such as vendor lock-in and reduce the risk of potential outages by eliminating a single point of failure.

 Multi-cloud isn't without its challenges, and many of these arise from the inherent difficulties involved in managing several independent clouds from different vendors.
 As well as having to deal with various contracts and requirements, work will have to be done in order to ensure that the solutions are able to communicate effectively with each other.